antononcube/Raku-Chemistry-Stoichiometry/README.md

 ## Introduction

-Raku package for Stoichiometry procedures and related data.
+This repository is with Raku package for Stoichiometry procedures and related data.
 The primary functionalities are:

 - Calculation of molecular masses for chemical compound formulas

 - Chemical equations balancing

+- Multi-language support

 Here are corresponding examples: